davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

 --------------

 | Q: What does it do ?
-| A: The Robot goes forward at a speed of 2, print its proximity sensors values and stream from its camera.
+| A: The robot goes forward at a speed of 2, prints its proximitiy sensor values and streams images from its camera.

 .. code-block:: python